ivelum/landing/content/how-we-work/_index.md

 ---
 title: Full-stack, CI and transparency - How we work
 description: Our advantages, which help us to build digital products fast and lean — full stack development, continuous delivery and transparent communication.
-Explore how ivelum team works.
+Explore how the ivelum team works.
 layout: how-we-work
 darkHeader: true
 menus: